Waters thriving in summer speedway campaign - Speedcafe

 “There are so many different elements that you need to learn driving a sprint car and setting it up, and then obviously the speedway tracks.”

-Waters expects his next speedway event will be at the end of January at Avalon Raceway.
+Fellow Supercars driver, Shane van Gisbergen, is also taking part in a speedway campaign of his own over in New Zealand while former Supercars champion Scott McLaughlin has an ownership stake in Hodges Motorsport team, which saw World of Outlaws star James McFadden post his first win in Australia on December 30.

-Fellow Supercars driver, Shane van Gisbergen, is also taking part in a speedway campaign of his own over in New Zealand.
+Waters expects his next speedway event will be at the end of January at Avalon Raceway, Victoria.

 Join the discussion below in the Speedcafe.com comments section